minio/docs/source/reference/minio-server/settings/console.rst

 *Optional*

-Configure MinIO console to generate a `Strict-Transport-Security <https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security>`__ header in its responses.
+Configure MinIO console to generate a `Strict-Transport-Security <https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security>`__ header in HTTP responses.

 To generate the header, you **must** set a duration using either :envvar:`MINIO_BROWSER_HSTS_SECONDS` or :mc-conf:`~browser.hsts_seconds`.
+Other HSTS settings are optional.

 .. tab-set::